 Training with Wikipedia¶

 Currently a random sample of Wikipedia articles is used for training.
 The full article content is therefore necessary and a dedicated database will be created the first time the training is launched.
 This additional database is used and required only for training.
 You will need the Wikipedia XML dump corresponding to the target languages available in a directory indicated in the

-The following command will build the two models used in entity-fishing, the ranker and the selector model (both being a Random Forest) and preliminary build the full article content database the first time for the English Wikipedia:
+selector model (Gradient Tree Boosting for the first one, Random Forest for the second one) and preliminary build the full article content database the first time for the English Wikipedia:

 $ mvn compile exec:exec -Ptrain_annotate_en